boostorg/hof/doc/src/quickstart.md

 Tuples
 ------

 We could extend this to printing tuples as well.
-We will need to combine a couple of functions to make a `for_each_tuple`, which let us call a function for each element.
-First, the [`by`](by.md) adaptor will let us apply a function to each argument passed in, and the [`unpack`](unpack.md) adaptor will unpack the elements to a tuple and apply them to the argument:
+We will need to combine a couple of functions to make a `for_each_tuple`, which lets us call a function for each element.
+First, the [`by`](by.md) adaptor will let us apply a function to each argument passed in, and the [`unpack`](unpack.md) adaptor will unpack the elements of a tuple and apply them to the argument:

     FIT_STATIC_LAMBDA_FUNCTION(for_each_tuple) = [](const auto& sequence, auto f) {